The Enigmatic Origins of Donn Beach and Don the Beachcomber

 Don the Beachcomber’s Iconic Decor

 Beyond its innovative cocktails, Don the Beachcomber was renowned for its elaborate and immersive decor.
 The interior of the bar was transformed into a tropical oasis, complete with bamboo furniture, tiki torches, thatched roofs, and Polynesian-inspired artwork.
-This aesthetic transported patrons to a faraway paradise and became a defining feature of Tiki culture.
+This aesthetic transported patrons to a faraway paradise and became a defining feature of tiki culture.

 The Expansion of Don the Beachcomber